2dxgujun/WalkmanGo/README.md

-# WalkmanGo
+# Walkman Go

-> A CLI for sync QQMusic playlists to Sony Walkman deivce
+> A CLI for sync playlists to Sony Walkman deivce

 ## Features